Apeex/Apeex-OpenApi/sdk/python/README.md

-Welcome to Bhex-Python
+Welcome to Apeex-Python
 ======================

-An official Python implementation of the lastest Open API for Bhex.
+An official Python implementation of the lastest Open API for Apeex.

 Install
 -------